-... you have a Product Backlog ordered by High Value First under a fixed-cost, fixed-scope contract between a vendor and a client.
-You want to support the client with freedom to change requirements after development has started.
+...you have a Product Backlog ordered by High Value First under a fixed-cost, fixed-scope contract between a vendor and a client.
+You want to support the client with the freedom to change requirements after development has started.
 You are supporting a single client or a client base represented by a unified perspective.
-Velocity (see Notes on Velocity) very low variance (on the order of 10 percent or 15 percent).
-Either the team has prior experience in this domain, or there is some other verifiable expectation of being able to create an initial set of Enabling Specifications for the client request.
+The Development Team’s velocity (see Notes on Velocity) has a low variance (on the order of 10 or 15 percent).
+Either the team has prior experience in this domain, or there is some other verifiable expectation of being able to create an initial set of Enabling Specifications for the product.
 The prospect for emergent requirements, and requirements changes, is small but non-negligible.

 ✥ ✥ ✥

 Some PBIs (Product Backlog Items) are somewhat context-free and independently deliverable, and you want to respond to client changes driven by clients’ desire to increase their profitability.
 You don’t want to allow changes that lead to significant rework, as that can lower the vendor’s ROI or other measure of value (see Value and ROI).
-On the other hand, it may take only a little investment to put a PBI on the Product Backlog and it is very little work to remove it or move it around.
+On the other hand, it may take only a little investment to put a PBI on the Product Backlog, and it is very little work to remove the PBI or move it around.

 Each PBI has an associated cost estimate that has been (or can be) provided by the Development Team.
 The Product Owner knows the ROI of each item, and the client is responsible for knowing how much value the item provides to them.